Family History: The Independence Movement

 Clipping from Annadata about Saidulu Kola

 The Telugu language monthly for farmers in Andhra where my grandfather worked as the editor since its inception.
-It is the most widely circulated monthly magazine in India as of 2019.
+It was the most widely circulated monthly magazine in India as of 2019.

 After the independence movement, he dedicated his life to the farming world he grew up in.
-He left his village to go to Hyderabad and become an agricultural journalist.
 Though he dreamed of going to college to better serve his agricultural community, he had to forgo this dream due to his extended participation in the freedom struggle as a young man.
-With extensive reading and raw determination, he pulled himself up and started a Telugu magazine to bring critical information to farmers.
-He ultimately wrote over ten books in Telugu.
+He left his village to go to the city of Hyderabad and become an agricultural journalist.
+With extensive reading and raw determination, he started a Telugu magazine to bring critical information to farmers.
+This magazine, Annadata, is still one of the most widely circulated monthly magazines in India!
+He ultimately wrote about thirty books in Telugu.

 On the 25th Anniversary of Indian Independence, the Indian government offered Saidulu a plaque and a small pension honoring his imprisonment during the freedom struggle.
-He refused it, because the India whose freedom he had fought for – the one free of caste, regional, and religious animosity – hadn't yet arrived.
+He refused it in protest, because the India whose freedom he had fought for – the one free of caste, regional, and religious animosity – hadn't yet arrived.

 Saidulu & Kanyakumari Kola

-My grandfather and grandmother in their last home, surrounded by their Telugu books.
+My grandfather and grandmother in their last home, surrounded by their books, including the multi-volume series, “The History of Agriculture in India.”